BlueSky vs Twitter (X): Similarities & Shared Features Explained

 User Experience and App Ecosystem

 The way you interact with these platforms goes beyond just the timeline.
-Twitter keeps everything bundled in one official app, with strict rules for third-party developers.
+Twitter keeps everything bundled into a single official app, with strict rules for third-party developers.

-Over the years, outside access has been limited.
+Over the years, access from the outside has been limited.

 • Most people use Twitter’s own app or website.